crate/cratedb-guide/docs/ingest/telemetry/index.md

 CrateDB works well for storing massive amounts of telemetry data, such as metrics and logs.

-It is a spiritual successor, or alternative to, rrdtool, Graphite, InfluxDB, Prometheus, Mimir, or Thanos, but with the benefits of long term storage capabilities, standard database interfaces, SQL query language, and horizontal scalability as you go.
+CrateDB can serve as an alternative to tools like rrdtool, Graphite, InfluxDB, Prometheus, Mimir, or Thanos, while adding long‑term storage, standard database interfaces, SQL, and horizontal scalability.

 CrateDB integrates with metrics collection agents, brokers, and stores.
 This documentation section lists applications and daemons which can